ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 # Software Supply Chain Use Cases

-## Trustworthiness Relationship between Product Supplier and the Distributor of the Product

-A certain software component product is created and packaged by a Supplier.
+## Verifiable Authenticity in Software Distribution Systems

+Package producers (suppliers) release packages to distributors.
 The package by itself does not include a proof of authenticity.
-A signing authority is tasked with adding a proof of authenticity.
-Trustworthiness has to be established from the Supplier towards the Distributor - and vice versa.
-The mutual trustworthiness relationship between Supplier and Distributor is established per each individual software component package.
+A signing authority, is tasked with adding a proof of authenticity.
+There is no verifiable information as to what relationship exists between the original package producer (suppliers), the signing authority, and the distributor.
+Often this information is relied upon implicitly by the statement made by the distributor about the supplier.
+Even in scenarios where supplier and signing authority are the same entity they sometimes identify using different names.
+The same scenario can exist between supplier and the distributor.

 A consumer of a released software wants:

-* to understand and verify that an actual trustworthiness relationship exists between the Supplier of a certain software component package and the Distributor of that software component package.
+* to understand and verify that an actual relationship link exists between the supplier of a certain software component package and the authorized signing authority that signs the package.

 There is no standardized way to:

-* enable the consumer to verify that a trustworthiness relationship for a certain software component package exists and is still valid.
+* enable the consumer to verify that a relationship link for a certain software component package exists between the supplier and the signing authority and is still valid.

-## Scalable Determination of Trustworthiness in Multi-Stakeholder Ecosystems

-Authoritative entities, such as auditing or code-review companies, certification entities or government bodies, continuously produce statements about software products and identifiable software components.
-Such statements can vouch for the trustworthiness of a software product or the lack thereof.
-Consumers of these statements include entities, such as distributing entities, as well as end users.
-There can be one or more entities that produce statements relevant to one or more of these consumer groups.
-Discovery of all sources of statements and/or the identity of authoritative entities creates significant cost not all consumer groups can afford.
-Some authoritative entities actively do not acknowledge other authoritative entities that highlight a lack of trustworthiness of certain released software products.
-In the end, identifying all relevant statements from multiple sources typically ends up to be a responsibility of the consumer.
+## Multi Party Evaluation of a Released Software Product

+In IT industry it is a common practice that once a software product is released, it is evaluated on various aspects.
+For example, an auditing company, a code review company or a government body will examine the software product and issue authoritative reports about the product.
+The end users (consumers or distribution entities) use these report to make an accurate assessment as to whether the software product is deemed fit to use.

+There are multiple such authoritative bodies that make such assessments.
+There is no assurance that all the bodies may be aware of statements from other authoritative entities or actively acknowledge them.
+Discovery of all sources of such reports and/or identity of the authoritaitve bodies adds a significant cost to the end user or consumer of the product.

-A consumer of released software wants:
+A consumer of released software component wants:

-* to offload the burden of identifying all relevant authoritative entities to an entity who does this on their behalf
+* to offload the burden of identifying all relevant authoritative entities to an entity who does it on their behalf
-* to offload the burden to filter from and select all statements that are applicable to the released software product to an entity who does this on their behalf
+* to offload the burden to filter from and select all statements that are applicable to a particular release of a multi release software product, to an entity who does this on their behalf
-* to make informed decisions on which authoritative entities to believe based on the best visibility of all authoritative entities possible
+* to make an informed decisions on which authoritative entities to believe based on the best visibility of all authoritative entities possible

 There is no standardized way to:

-* aggregate large numbers of related statements in one place and discover them there
+* aggregate large numbers of related statements in one place and discover them
 * referencing other statements via a statement
 * identifying or discover all (or at least a critical mass) of relevant authoritative entities

-## Updated Statements over Time
+## Security Analysis of a Software Product

+This use case is a specialization of the use case above.

-A released software product is accompanied by a set of complementary statements about it's security compliance and is deemed trustworthy by both producers and consumers.
+A released software product is often accompanied by a set of complementary statements about it's security compliance.
+This gives enough confidence to both producers and consumers that the released software has a good security standard and is suitable to use.

-After some time, new statements produced and published by third-parties show that a software component used in the software product contains a potential weakness.
+Subsequently, multiple security researchers often run sophisticated security analysis tools on the same product.
+The intention is to identify any security weaknesses or vulnerabilities in the package.

-Over time, a statement from another third-party illustrates that the weakness is exposed in the software product in a way that it is an exploitable vulnerability.
-The producer of the software product now provides a statement that confirms the linking of software component vulnerability with the software product and also issues an advisory statement on how to mitigate the vulnerability ad-hoc.
+Initially a particluar analysis can identify itself as a simple weakness in a software component.
+Over a period of time, a statement from another third-party illustrates that the weakness is exposed in the same software component in a way that it is an exploitable vulnerability.
+The producer of the software product now provides a statement that confirms the linking of software component vulnerability with the software product and also issues an advisory statement on how to mitigate the vulnerability.
-Later, the producer provides an updated software product that still uses the vulnerable software component but shields the issue in a fashion that inhibits exploitation.
+At first, the producer provides an updated software product that still uses the vulnerable software component but shields the issue in a fashion that inhibits exploitation.
-A second update of the software product includes a patch to the affected software component created by the software product producer.
-A third update includes an updated version of the formerly insecure software component.
+Later, A second update of the software product includes a security patch to the affected software component from the software producer.
+Finally, A third update includes a new release (updated version) of the formerly insecure software component.
 For this release, both the software product and the affected software component are deemed secure by the producer and consumers.

 A consumer of a released software wants:

-* to know where to get these statements from producers and third-parties related to the software product in a timely and unambiguous fashion,
+* to know where to get these security statements from producers and third-parties related to the software product in a timely and unambiguous fashion,
 * how to attribute them to an authoritative issuer,
 * how to associate the statements in a meaningful manner via a set of well-known semantic relationships, and
 * how to consistently, efficiently, and homogeneously check their authenticity.